THIS Is The Weirdest Part About Breaking Up

 I Liked it.
 Ten minutes later, I scrolled back to look at it again, feeling slightly wistful.
 I put the phone down and told myself to pull it together.
 As I scrolled through Facebook an hour later, there it was again — he’d shared it there, too.

-I realized I couldn’t do it anymore.
+I realised I couldn’t do it anymore.
 I scrolled up and finally selected “unfollow.”
 I already felt lighter.
 Facebook had been disarmed.

 My determination soaring, I turned to Instagram — and stopped short.
 Was it possible to mute someone without unfollowing them altogether?
 Apparently not.
 A brief Google search turned up an option including the keywords “jailbroken iPhone.”
 But it was me who needed to be set free; putting my device through such an extreme procedure just to mute my ex seemed drastic.